pavi-design/pavi-web/exampleSite/content/blog/post-5.md

 ---
-title: Designing and learning from a successful virtual workshop - a SheHacks experience
+title: Designing and facilitating a successful virtual workshop
 date: 2021-01-25T20:00:00-05:00
 image: ''
 description: This is meta description.